-Year Extension Research
+Vaca Exte Extension Research

-1862 1890 1862 1890
+rear Year 1862 1890 1862 1890

-2009 4.0 0.0 12.0 0.0

 2010 5.0 0.0 14.0 0.0

 2011 5.0 0.0 16.0 0.0

 2012 5.0 0.0 16.0 0.0

 2013 5.0 0.0 17.0 0.0

+2014 5.0 0.0 17.0 0.0

-We shall: (1) evaluate nutritional, physiological and genetic mechanisms for differences in the use of dietary energy for growth, lactation and animal maintenance, (2) evaluate sources of feedstuffs and methods of processing for enhanced rumen function and productivity in animals, (3) search for candidate genes and DNA markers for improved quality and yield of meat in beef cattle, (4) Search for candidate genes and DNA markers for enhanced reproduction and nutrient utilization in dairy and beef cattle, (5) develop new approaches and investigate the molecular and biological regulation of germ and somatic cells in mammalian spermatogenesis, (6) define the underlying mechanisms responsible for the hormonal regulation of somatic tissue growth and development in rainbow trout and other species.
-(7) Develop mathematical models to better understand and evaluate factors related to metabolism in the lactating dairy cow, (8) develop a vaccine for the sterilization of either male or female cattle, (9) obtain gaseous and particulate emissions data from cattle feedlots and provide credible scientific information for making air quality policy decisions, and (10) determine the basic molecular mechanisms regulating skeletal muscle growth and differentiation.
+We shall: (1) evaluate nutritional, physiological and genetic mechanisms for differences in the use of dietary energy for growth, lactation and animal maintenance, (2) evaluate sources of feedstuffs and methods of processing for enhanced rumen function and productivity in animals, (3) search for candidate genes and DNA markers for improved quality and yield of meat in beef cattle, (4) Search for candidate genes and DNA markers for enhanced reproduction and nutrient utilization in dairy and beef cattle and for susceptibility or tolerance to animal disease, (5) develop new approaches and investigate the molecular and biological regulation of germ and somatic cells in mammalian spermatogenesis, (6) define the underlying mechanisms responsible for the hormonal regulation of somatic tissue growth and development in rainbow trout and other species.
+(7) Develop mathematical models to better understand and evaluate factors related to metabolism in the lactating dairy cow, (8) obtain gaseous and particulate emissions data from cattle feedlots and provide credible scientific information for making air quality policy.